Other Rule Principles

 Line of Sight

-A model must be able to see its target to make a Ranged Attack or carry out a Charge.
-This is referred to as having a “Line of Sight” (or LoS for short).
-If you are unsure whether a model has a LoS to a target, stoop down and take a look from behind the attacking model and check if it can see any part of the head, body, arms or legs of the target, or the hull or turret of a target vehicle (do not count the target’s base, its hands or feet, or anything that is carried by or attached to the target such as a weapon or banner).
-If it can see all of these things it has full Line of Sight; if it can see some of them it has a partial Line of Sight; and if it can see none of them it does not have a Line of Sight.
-Models can see all around (i.e. 360°) and they may be pivoted to face any direction before the LoS is checked.
+You will often need to check to see if a model has a “Line of Sight” to another model or terrain piece.
+If you are unsure whether a model has a Line of Sight to a target, stoop down and take a look from behind the attacking model and check if it can see any part of the target model (do not count the target’s base, its hands or feet, or anything that is carried by or attached to the target such as a weapon or banner), or any part of a target terrain piece.
+Models can see all around (i.e. 360°) and they may be pivoted to face any direction before the Line of Sight is checked.

 Model Accuracy